International volunteers and volunteer abroad programs – while extremely popular – often come under fire.

 It’s time to give the folks on the ground some credit, please.

 Want to decide for yourself what all the fuss is about?
 Spend some time on this website.
-Know that our focus is on cultural exchange.
+Know that our focus is on cultural exchange and building relationships.
 While your time and skills are needed, it is your individual personality, work ethic, and stories that Ugandans really want.
-Be a part of Ugandans working to improve their lives, on their terms.
-If your values are in line with ours, simply apply online.

 Want to get your head in the right place when preparing to volunteer abroad?
 Here’s what NOT to bring.